dod-zh/web/content/about/conduct.md

 ---
 title: "Code of Conduct"
-description: "DevOpsDays Switzerland Code of Conduct"
+description: "DevOpsDays Zurich Code of Conduct"
 ---

 # Code of Conduct

-DevOpsDays Switzerland is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or technical choices.
+DevOpsDays Zurich is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or technical choices.

 ## Our Standards